TouK/nussknacker/docs/scenarios_authoring/Intro.md

 ## Events
 Nussknacker nodes process events; once the node finishes processing of the event it hands it over to the next node in the flow for processing.
 Filter, Split, Switch nodes behave exactly like this.
-Typically events processed by Nussknacker come from Kafka topics;  Knussknacker source components are used to read events from Kafka topic and inject them into Knussknacker scenarios.
+Typically events processed by Nussknacker come from Kafka topics;  Nussknacker source components are used to read events from Kafka topic and inject them into Nussknacker scenarios.
-There are cases though when a node can produce a new event, a Tumbling-window component being a good example.
+There are cases though when a node can produce a new event, a Tumbling-window or and Session-window component being good examples.

 ## Notion of time